GajaNen/urgent_triage_rag_assistant/README.md

 ### Best Practices

 Hybrid search is implemented and evaluated by combining keyword and vector retrieval with reciprocal rank fusion; the details are in [Retrieval](docs/pipeline.md#3-retrieval).
 Document re-ranking and user query rewriting were considered but are not currently implemented.

 ### Bonus Points

-No cloud deployment or additional bonus feature is currently included; the application is designed to run locally or through Docker Compose.
+No cloud deployment is currently included; the application is designed to run locally or through Docker Compose.

 ### Knowledge Base